-Receiving a passing grade on the US and Illinois Constitution test is a graduation requirement for the State of Illinois.
+Students must complete the SAT and receive a passing grade on the US and Illinois Constitution test.
+All assessments are a graduation requirement.
+SAT will be administered during the 11th grade.
 The constitution tests will be given in the Government course and the AP Government course.

-PHYSICAL ED REQUIREMENTS (PE)
+PHYSICAL ED REQUIREMENTS (PE):

 Students must be enrolled in a P.E. course throughout their high school career.
-Credits in Health, Driver Education, Marching Band, and Introduction to Military count as P.E. credit.
-Students may be excused from physical education for the following reasons: a) the student provides written evidence from an institution of higher education that a specific course not included in existing state or local school minimum graduation standard is required for admission.
+Credits in Health, Driver Education, & Marching Band count as P.E. credit.
+Students may be excused from physical education for the following reasons: (See page 59 in the student handbook.) a) the student provides written evidence from an institution of higher education that a specific course not included in existing state or local school minimum graduation standard is required for admission.
 School district staff must verify that the student's present and proposed schedule will not permit completion of the needed course.
 Once the physical education course is waived, the school staff will make sure that the required course is taken, or b) the student lacks sufficient course credit in one or more courses required by state statute or local school board policies for graduation.
 Students who have failed required courses, transferred into the district with deficient credits, or who lack credits due to other causes may also be eligible for this exemption.

-See your counselor for a P.E. waiver for additional information.
+See your counselor for a P.E. waiver and additional information.

-SEX EDUCATION POLICY
+SEX EDUCATION POLICY:

 District #172 sex education policy states that no student is required to be present in class when subjects of comprehensive sex education are being taught if the student's parent/ guardian objects.
-Students will be provided with a takehome notice and a form for the parent/guardian to sign excusing the student from class.
-Excused students will be assigned a study period and an alternate assignent.
+Students will be provided with a take home notice and a form for the parent/guardian to sign excusing the student from class.
+Excused students will be assigned a study period and an alternate assignment.

-EARLY GRADUATION
+EARLY GRADUATION: